ucegbe/ChatBot/README.md

 * Install python3 and pip if not already installed
 * EC2 [instance profile role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) has the required permissions to access the services used by this application mentioned above.
 * Install the dependencies in the requirements.txt file by running the command `sudo pip install -r req.txt`
-* Run command `tmux new -s mysession; python3 -m streamlit run bedrock-chat.py`
+* Run command `tmux new -s mysession; python3 -m streamlit run bedrock-chat.py` to start the streamlit app.
-* Copy the external link and paste in a new browser tab
+* Copy the external link generated and paste in a new browser tab.
+To stop the session, in your ec2 terminal Press `Ctrl+b`, then `d` to detach.